GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 ### Handler Architecture Considerations

-The graph-based approach is optimal for artifact orchestration, offering recursive traversal capabilities, memory efficiency, and support for dynamic modifications.
+The graph-based approach is optimal for artifact orchestration, offering elegant recursive traversal capabilities, memory efficiency, and support for dynamic modifications.
 Artifacts function naturally as node logic within this structure, with the handler defining additional node properties and relationships.

 A key responsibility of the handler is parameter management.
 The handler determines:
 - Which parameters are constant within the policy